muratk3n/thirdwave/en/README.md

 ---

-Nah some well-to-do do want people to be employed, have jobs, yes.
-But what they really want is having people around to fetch them coffee, service them, and put a stupid hat on during "Christmas sale".

----

 At the very least weekly working days need to be reduced down to 4.
 Not even during hunter-gathering era, when humans literally had to go out and **kill** other animals (and forage) for food, did people